 Our Analysis and Test Results

 This classic model has been around for decades, and it's no surprise why: the Teva Original Universal looks good, feels good, and performs well over a variety of terrain.
 At less than half the price of most of our award winners, this sandal is a great value, earning it our Best Buy Award.
-Those who are looking for a technical performer for deep backcountry adventures will likely find the it lacking due to its floppy sole and lack of precise adjustability, but for the casual wearer, this model is a treat.
+Those who are looking for a technical performer for deep backcountry adventures will likely find it lacking due to its floppy sole and lack of precise adjustability.
+Still, for the casual wearer, this model is a treat.

-The Original Universal takes home high marks for comfort in spite of its retro design.
+The Original Universal takes home high marks for comfort despite its retro design.

 With thick straps and a super cushy sole, this model is comfortable right out of the box.
 The strap material isn't the friendliest against the skin as it has slightly sharp edges that tend to rub, but this is only a problem if you really crank down on them.
 The full-coverage strap system distributes pressure evenly around the foot, so there are no hot spots or pressure points.

 This is a fairly casual sandal with a very flexible sole, so if you wear it on heavy-duty excursions like backpacking or off-trail treks, your feet are likely to get tired out.
 But as a recovery sandal or for neighborhood walks, this is one of our favorite options because it's so comfortable and easy to throw on.

 This sandal surprised us by offering excellent traction in a variety of environments, despite its simple sole.